 A consideration of the social experiences of pregnancy and mothering could enable us to deconstruct and redefine traditional representations of ‘women’ and ‘family’ and what it means to be Irish and involuntarily pregnant.
 Far too often, women are categorised into boxes that deny them a chance to exert any credible agency, e.g. over-emotional and irrational, resulting in the opinions of others such as medical professionals pertaining precedence over a woman’s own.
 Challenging common notions of womanhood such as the hysterical female or the dutily maternal paves the way for a refocusing of perception which could project women instead as rational, self-determining, responsible and mature: the best person to consider the needs of herself and the foetus.
 This could open up a space where the choice is not reduced to either the right to choose an abortion or the responsibility to care for another.
 In fact, the notion of ‘responsibility’ could offer a ground of common territory within the abortion debate.
 Both pro-life and pro-choice activists advocate responsible sex, good parenting, and caring communities.
 An interrogation of this shared common purpose could bolster efforts to proceed with gaining Northern Irish women reproductive rights, rather than remaining stuck on the tired competing claims of mother rights vs. foetal rights; religious beliefs vs. secularist views.

 This topic also broaches the subject of the relation between public opinion and legislation.
-Which issues should be left to a nation’s popular consensus, as was the case with the decision to leave the European Union taken last year.
-Alternatively, when is it appropriate for a government to push through legislation against the public’s preference, as Harold Wilson’s government did to secure the criminalisation of capital punishment for murder, despite over three quarters of the population supporting for the death penalty.
+Should issues should be left to a nation’s popular consensus, as David Cameron decided to with the referendum on the UK’s involvement in the European.
+Alternatively, are there instances where it is appropriate for a government to push through legislation against the public’s preference, as Harold Wilson’s government did to secure the criminalisation of capital punishment for murder, despite over three quarters of the population supporting for the death penalty.
 This raises important questions about the direction of social change and who the actors responsible for it are.
 What is the nature of the relationship between popular public morality and governmental imposed legislation?
 Are cultural norms filtered down from authoritative bodies, or is there opportunity for grassroots movements and ideas to impact the mainstream?

-UPDATE: Regarding the symbiosis between public opinion and official legislation, Henry McDonald reported on statistics that demonstrate a clear majority (70%) would vote to repeal the section of the Irish constitution that awards a foetus with equal rights to a pregnant woman’s.
+UPDATE: Regarding the symbiosis between public opinion and official legislation, Henry McDonald reported on statistics that demonstrate a clear majority (70%) would vote to repeal the 1983 section of the Irish constitution that awards a foetus with equal rights to a pregnant woman’s.
 However, only 24% of voters are in favour of bringing Ireland’s abortion law in line with the UK – where terminations are legal in all circumstances, through to the middle of the second trimester – what prime minister Leo Varadkar tastelessly refers to as ‘abortion on demand.’
 A referendum is planned for summer of 2018, where it is unlikely that the Irish public would vote for full liberalisation of the law.
-Referendums are a particularly touchy subject in the aftermath of the UK’s agitating decision to leave the EU last summer – where it has been argued that the general public are not qualified to determine such an immense outcome.
-A public vote also begs the question: is it the correct situation for a principally female issue to be affected by the vote of a male population – most of whom will never have to feel personally effected by this law.
+Referendums are a particularly touchy subject in the aftermath of the UK’s agitating decision to leave the EU last summer – where it has been argued that the general public are not qualified to determine such an immense outcome, and certainly not in a simplified yes/no vote when the realities are far more complex.
+A public vote also begs the question: is it the correct situation for a principally female issue to be affected by the vote of a male population – most of whom may never have to feel personally effected by this law.